 Add the pickled Serrano peppers (if using) and tomatoes, and cook just until tomatoes begin to break down, about 3 more minutes.

-In a medium bowl, add the corn starch to the evaporated milk, and whisk until dissolved and incorporated.
-Whisk in the water and add to the veggies in the skillet.
+In a medium bowl, add the corn starch to the evaporated milk and whisk until dissolved and incorporated.
+Whisk in the water and add it to the veggies in the skillet.

 Stir with a wooden spoon until just starting to thicken.